Fredrik-Ostlund/ModsimBlog/index.md

 ![Screenshot](/pictures/day5_6.png)

-It was time to set the pegs out in a triangular shape, we created an algorithm to do this systematically for an arbitrarly large board, however we opted to have five rows in total.
+It was time to set the pegs out in a triangular shape, we created an algorithm to do this systematically for an arbitrarily large board, however we opted to have five rows in total.
 Each row contains one peg more than the previous row, the spacing between each peg is two units large, and the starting location of each row is one unit to the left of the start peg for the previous row.
 Ta da!

 ![Screenshot](/pictures/day5_7.png)